davidwesst/blog/lucky-number-v7/index.md

 ---
 title: "Lucky Number v7"
 date: "2021-05-24T12:00:00"
-categories:
-- technology
-- inner monologue
 tags:
 - blog
 - website
 - graphql
-excerpt: I fixed up my blog-website-thingy again.
+description: I fixed up my blog-website-thingy again.
 I'm calling this v7, although I'm pretty sure there are a few incarnations of the site that were lost early on in my years, but v7 seems about right for the content I'm sharing here.
 In any case-- I thought I'd share the "why" around the new website revamp and how I think a project like this is just what I need.
 social_image: "./lucky_number_v7.png"
 ---

 I fixed up my blog-website-thingy again.
 I'm calling this v7, although I'm pretty sure there are a few incarnations of the site that were lost early on in my years, but v7 seems about right for the content I'm sharing here.
 In any case-- I thought I'd share the "why" around the new website revamp and how I think a project like this is just what I need.